Sparshjain25/IMDb_Rating_Analysis/README.md

 ### Insights Generation
 • Which movies fare better when it comes to ratings, colored movies or black and white movies?
-• Does any one Genre fare better than the others?
+• Does any one Genre far better than the others?
 What are some top-performing Genres?
 • Who are some best performing directors?
 Do the directors consistently deliver better results?
 • Does the popularity of my cast OR directors at that time impact ratings?
 • Does a higher movie rating translate into monetary success?